Aaron98990/ways-of-the-game/restarts.md

 ## Indirect Free Kick

 Only direct free kick offenses may lead to a penalty kick.
-Some players call indirect free kicks "two touches" becuase it requires a touch from two different players.
+Some players call indirect free kicks "two touches" because it requires a touch from two different players.

 > The referee indicates an indirect free kick by raising the arm above the head; this signal is maintained until the kick has been taken and the ball touches another player, goes out of play or it is clear that a goal cannot be scored directly.
 > - Law 13 Free Kicks